OUR CALL IS IN THE GAP… THE THINGS IN OUR LIFE THAT WE DON’T WANT TO TALK ABOUTApril 14, 2021 2023-01-23 12:05

 Dr. Moore how many people are actually functioning within their call?

 I would say less than 25% of pastors out there are functioning within their call.
 The reason being is that traditionally we see ‘the call’ as ‘pulpit’.
 We see ‘a call’ means ‘a call to preach’.
 But, that’s just a fragment of the ministry that God calls us to.
 The first priority that God calls us to is to solve problems.
 Just as God solved problems in the Bible over and over again.
-God used the profits and others to do his bidding- to solve these problems.
+God used the prophets and others to do his bidding- to solve these problems.
 God uses us today for the very same reason- to bring home a possibility to God’s people.
 If we are strategically placed in a context, then we can use our gift to bring hope and possibility.
 We can’t do that if we are airing on the side of doing the things we want to do -all the things that are popular or traditional- rather than the things that God is calling us to do.
 Not ministering in the calling of God for you is one of the major reasons that burn out appears in the church.
 People are just working and they’re not getting the intrinsic gratification because they’re not working in a place where they’ve been called.
 They’re working in a place they’re not equipped to serve in.

 So essentially what you’re describing to me, going back to Bible terms, is the people not living in their calling are living like chapters one and two of Exodus don’t exist.
 They’re living like their life starts at the call.
 They need to understand their narrative and what God called for their lives.
 How do they get to their calling?